duqtools/duqtools/docs/large_scale_validation.md

 4. [`duqduq status`](#duqduq-status)
 5. [`duqduq merge`](#duqduq-merge)

+Each of these commands mimick the `duqtools` equivalent, for example, `duqduq create` is the large scale quivalent of `duqtools create`.

 ## Input data

 `data.csv` contains a list of IMAS handles pointing.
 For more info on this file, click [here](../dash/#from-a-csv-file). `duqduq setup` will loop over the entries in this file, and create a new directory (named after the index column) in the current directory with input for duqtools.